alessio-gamba/Similarity_Intra_PS/README.md

 ### B. Python folder

-The two Python scripts, "Sim_calc.py" and "Analysis_of_similarity.py", produce the outputs provided in this folder.
-The scripts are written for Python 3, but they can work also in Python 2 with few minor changes.
+The two scripts, "Sim_calc.py" and "Analysis_of_similarity.py", are written for Python 3 (or Python 2 with few minor changes).
+All the generated outputs are also provided in the Python folder.

-INPUTS for the two scripts:
+INPUTS for the two scripts

-1. "hp.obo"
+1. "hp.obo".
 This file is the Human Phenotype Ontology (HPO) in obo format.
-It is not provided here because it is freely available at HPO site.
+It is not provided here because it is freely available at HPO site (https://hpo.jax.org/app/).

-2. "OMIM_ALL_FREQUENCIES_diseases_to_genes_to_phenotypes.txt"
+2. "OMIM_ALL_FREQUENCIES_diseases_to_genes_to_phenotypes.txt".
 This file provides OMIM diseases with their terms of annotations (one or more terms for each disease).
-It is not provided here because it is freely available at
+It is not provided here because it is freely available as HPO.

-3. "PhenSer.txt"
+3. "PhenSer.txt".
 This file enlists OMIM Phenotypic Series (PS) with their associated diseases (with MIM code).
 This information is available on the OMIM site (www.omim.org) and the complete list of PS can be obtained upon request to OMIM team.
 For this reason the file is not provided here.
-The file must be formatted in 4 columns tab-separated: PS identifier, MIM identifier, Entrez identifier (of disease gene), Symbol.
-Here an example of the PS 174050 with its 3 associated diseases:

-PS174050	174050	5589	PRKCSH
-PS174050	617875	4041	LRP5
-PS174050	617874	79053	ALG8

 OUTPUTS of the two scripts